Prasanna1Mula/VHDL-codes-/README.md

 This program implements a configurable N-bit up-down counter with asynchronous reset and parallel load capability.

 **Description** : A versatile bidirectional counter that can count up or down based on the up control signal.
 Features asynchronous reset (reset) for immediate initialization.
 Includes parallel load functionality (load and data_in) to preset the counter value.
 Configurable bit-width via the WIDTH generic parameter (default: 4 bits).
 Outputs the current count value on count (WIDTH bits)

+## 16. JK Flip Flop
+This program implements a positive-edge triggered JK flip-flop with asynchronous reset.

+**Description**:
+- The JK flip-flop is a sequential circuit with two inputs (J, K) that provides toggle functionality
+- Features asynchronous reset (`reset`) for immediate initialization
+- Output (`Q`) changes on the rising clock edge based on J and K inputs
+- Implements all four modes: Hold (00), Reset (01), Set (10), Toggle (11)

+## 17. T Flip Flop
+This program implements a positive-edge triggered T flip-flop with asynchronous reset.

+**Description**:
+-The T flip-flop is a simplified version that toggles its output when the T input is high -Features asynchronous reset (reset) for immediate initialization -Output (Q) toggles on each rising clock edge when T is high -Commonly used in frequency dividers and counters

 ## How to Use
 1. Compile and simulates the code using a VHDL simulator like ModelSim or Xilinx Vivado.